 Day 13 Udaipur to Delhi - by air

 Today, after breakfast, transfer to Udaipur Airport in good time to catch the flight to Delhi.
-Stay overnight at the Claridges Hotel.
+Stay overnight at Le Meridien New Delhi or upgrade to the Claridges Hotel.
 (B)

 Day 14 Delhi to the UK

 Today transfer back to Delhi Airport to catch the British Airways flight non-stop to the UK.
 (B)

 KEY: N = No meals B = Breakfast L = Lunch D = Dinner

 - International flights from the UK

 - Cost of visas

 - Expenses of a personal nature

 The price above is a guide and can vary according to selected airlines, hotels and season.
 If you wish to travel alone we will be very happy to assist you with your arrangements and will provide a proposal on request

 We are pleased to offer the following selection of suggested itineraries based on our personal experiences.
 By combing these itineraries with your thoughts and ideas we can tailor any journey to make it special, unique and designed around you.